AVS 69 Session HC+SS-WeM: Origins of Single Atom Catalysis

 10:00 AM BREAK - Complimentary Coffee in Exhibit Hall

-11:00 AM HC+SS-WeM-10 Electrifying Industrial Chemistry at the Molecular Level: Controlling the Electrocatalytic Transformation of Alcohols and Alkanes to Valuable Products
+11:00 AM Invited HC+SS-WeM-10 Electrifying Industrial Chemistry at the Molecular Level: Controlling the Electrocatalytic Transformation of Alcohols and Alkanes to Valuable Products

 Marcel Schreier (University of Wisconsin-Madison)